rfuehricht/configloader/Documentation/Index.md

 You can select to load all supported file formats and configure "*" as file name to load ALL available files in a folder.

+You can also use "*" as a wildcard in the file name setting.
+This way, it is possible to use separate configuration files for different groups of settings, e.g. .settings.pageIds.yaml and .settings.email.yaml and so on.

 The default file name and format loaded is `.settings.yaml`.

 ## Usage